treweathers/Calculus/Guides/Sequences_Series.md

 * **Divergence Test is First:** We check $\lim a_n$ first because if the ingredients don't go to zero, the recipe is immediately a disaster.
 * **The Goal is $S$:** All the convergence tests are just indirect ways of checking whether that sequence of partial sums, $s_N$, is actually approaching a finite value $S$.

-## PART I: Choosing a Convergence Test
+## PART III: Choosing a Convergence Test

 The goal is to choose the **most efficient** test based on the **form** of the series term, $a_n$.